How to configure OpenID Connect for Authentication

 - Click the blue Register button

-- Click the blue Configure button
+- Click the blue Save button

 Configure the vFunction Server to use Azure OpenID